-Statement of Policy Aims and Principles
+Statement of Policy Aims / Principles

-This policy aims to clearly outline the measures the Association will adopt in tackling reports of neighbour nuisance and anti-social behaviour.
-The Association recognises the detrimental effect that anti-social behaviour can have on residents and believes that taking the appropriate action, in dealing with neighbour disputes and anti-social behaviour, is vital to achieving the objective of creating and maintaining a stable, balanced community where people feel safe and secure.
+This policy aims to clearly outline the measures the Association will adopt for dealing with reports of harassment.
+The Association recognises the detrimental effect that harassment can have on residents and believes that taking the appropriate action in dealing with harassment and anti-social behaviour is vital to achieving the objective of creating and maintaining a stable, balanced community where people feel safe and secure.

-This policy applies in cases where a tenant of the Association, a member of their household or a visitor to their home is involved in anti-social behaviour.
-This policy should be read in conjunction with the Association's Estate Management Policy, Harassment Policy and other relevant policies and procedures.
+This policy applies where a tenant of the Association, a member of their household or a visitor to their home is involved in harassment.
+This policy should be read in conjunction with the Association's Anti-social Behaviour and Neighbour Nuisance Policy, Estate Management Policy and other relevant policies and procedures.
 The main aims and objectives of the policy are:

-- To allow residents the opportunity to live peacefully in well maintained neighbourhoods, where they feel safe within their own home free from harassment, threats or unnecessary or deliberate disturbance. - To deliver an efficient and effective anti-social behaviour service, in a sensitive and consistent manner, and ensure that the management of the service complies with legislation and best practice. - To provide good quality information, advice and assistance about the anti-social behaviour service to encourage good tenancy relations. - To take positive and decisive action in responding to and investigating complaints of anti-social behaviour and make use of the appropriate measures for the early resolution. - To facilitate appropriate partnership working with Police Scotland, Glasgow City Council Community Relations Unit, Social Work Services, Health Services, Fire Services and other community support agencies to resolve issues of anti-social behaviour.
+- To allow residents the opportunity to live peacefully in well maintained neighbourhoods where they feel safe within their own home free from harassment or threats or unnecessary or deliberate disturbance. - To deliver an efficient and effective harassment service in a sensitive and consistent manner and ensure that the management of the service complies with legislation and best practice. - To provide good quality information, advice and support to victims of harassment and to promote good tenancy relations. - To take positive and decisive action in responding to and investigating incidences of harassment and make use of the appropriate measures available to resolve issues. - To ensure that all tenants are made aware of the seriousness which the Association attaches to incidences of harassment. - To work in partnership with Police Scotland, Glasgow City Council, Community Relations Unit and other support services to resolve behaviours or take appropriate action.